-The Battle Family are finally starting to explore their new homeland, with a trip to the northern half of Portugal.
-We have only ventured north once but thought it was high time we started seeing more of the country.
-In our forthcoming trip, we’ll be visiting Lousa, Nazare and Lisbon.
-But it got me wondering about things to do in Lisbon with kids, seeing as our son will be with us.
+In 2018 we finally started to properly explore our new homeland, with a trip to the northern half of Portugal.
+We had only ventured north once but thought it was high time we started seeing more of the country.
+During our trip, we planned to visit Lousa, Nazare and Lisbon.
+But it got me wondering about things to do in Lisbon with kids, seeing as our son would be with us.

-We haven’t visit Lisbon before and have heard great things about it from those who have been, particularly my parents who visited it twice a year for nearly 10 years while on holiday.
-We’ve been wanting to visit the Portuguese capital and thought this week-long road trip would be the ideal time.
-We will be staying outside the city, in an area called Cascais, and will travel into the city via the trains.
-We’ve been warned not to drive in Lisbon.
-So, the advice is being heeded.
+We hadn’t visited Lisbon before our planned road trip and had heard great things about it from those who had been, particularly my parents who visited it twice a year for nearly 10 years while on holiday.
+We’d been wanting to visit the Portuguese capital and thought this week-long road trip would be the ideal time.
+We would be staying outside the city, in an area called Cascais, and would travel into the city via the trains.
+We’d been warned not to drive in Lisbon.
+So, the advice was being heeded.

-But, as we are travelling with BattleKid we will need to ensure we have some things on the agenda to keep him happy.
+But, as we were travelling with our son, we needed to ensure we would have some things on the agenda to keep him happy.
 Anyone who travels with kids knows they need to be kept happy as well.
 With no knowledge of Lisbon or what to do in Lisbon with kids in tow, I thought I’d ask my fellow bloggers for their recommendations.
-And they’ve come back with some great ideas for what to see and do in Lisbon with kids.
+And they came back with some great ideas for what to see and what do with kids in Lisbon.

 11 Amazing Things to Do in Lisbon with Kids